AscendingPassage.com HOME PAGE.

 It is two o'clock in the afternoon.
 A white angry fire pours from the

-is all that remains of Thebes and which lies there like the carcass of
+is all that remains of the great temples of Karnak at Thebes.

 In the hypostyle there is a little blue shade behind the monstrous